pravega/flink-tools/README.md

 -->
 # Pravega Flink Tools

-Pravega Flink Tools is a collection of Flink applications for working with Pravega streams.
+Pravega Flink Tools is a collection of Apache Flink applications for working with Pravega streams.

+It provides the following Flink jobs:

+- **stream-to-file**: Continuously copy a Pravega stream to files on S3, HDFS, or any other Flink-supported file system
+- **stream-to-stream**: Continuously copy a Pravega stream to another Pravega stream, even on a different Pravega cluster
+- **stream-to-console**: Continuously show the contents of a Pravega stream in a human-readable log file
+- **sample-data-generator**: Continuously write synthetic data to Pravega for testing

+Each job uses Flink checkpoints to provide exactly-once guarantees, ensuring that events are never missed nor duplicated.
+They automatically recover from failures and resume where they left off.
+They can use parallelism for high-volume streams with multiple segments.

 To learn more about Pravega, visit http://pravega.io